-The Norwegian Food Safety Authority (NFSA) is a governmental body whose aim is to ensure through regulations and controls that food and drinking water are as safe and healthy as possible for consumers and to promote plant, fish and animal health and ethical farming of fish and animals.
+Veterinærinstituttet The Norwegian Food Safety Authority (NFSA) is a governmental body whose aim is to ensure through regulations and controls that food and drinking water are as safe and healthy as possible for consumers and to promote plant, fish and animal health and ethical farming of fish and animals.
 We encourage environmentally friendly production and we also regulate and control cosmetics, veterinary medicines and animal health personnel.
 The NFSA drafts and provides information on legislation, performs risk-based inspections, monitors food safety, plant, fish and animal health, draws up contingency plans and provides updates on developments in our field of competence.
-The NFSA comprises three administrative levels, and has some 1300 employees.
-The NFSA advises and reports to the Ministry of Agriculture and Food, the Ministry of Fisheries and Coastal Affaires and the Ministry of Health and Care Services. www.mattilsynet.no
+The NFSA comprises two administrative levels, five regions in addition to the head office, and has some 1250 employees.
+The NFSA advises and reports to the Ministry of Agriculture and Food, the Ministry of Trade, Industry and Fisheries and the Ministry of Health and Care Services. www.mattilsynet.no